scottbreenmsft/scripts/Intune/macOS/Minecraft Education Edition/README.md

 This script is an example to show how to use [Intune Shell Scripting](https://docs.microsoft.com/en-us/mem/intune/apps/macos-shell-scripts) to install DMG applications.
 In this example the script will download the Minecraft Education Edition dmg file from the Microsoft download servers (https://aka.ms/meeclientmacos) and then install it onto the Mac.

 ## Scenarios
+The script can be used for two scenarios:

  - Install - The script can be used to install Minecraft: Education Edition

  - Update - The script can run once or scheduled to update the installed version of Minecraft: Education Edition.
 You can schedule the script to run once a week to check for updates.

 ## Description